cselter/Pet-Vet/README.md

 * Manage the Core Data Stack outside of your view controllers, either in the App Delegate or in a separate Core Data Stack manager class
   * *Core Data Stack is managed within the CoreDataStackManager class*
 * Aside from your primary app state, you should find some additional state that can be stored outside of Core Data, either in NSUserDefaults, or in the documents directory using an NSKeyedArchiver
-  * *Using NSUserDefaults, the current number of 'Pet' objects stored is stored.*
+  * *Using NSUserDefaults, the current number of 'Pet' objects stored is stored as well as the preferred Weight Measurement Setting (lbs. or kg.)*

 #### README Requirements:
 * Describe the intended user experience